 Continue reading “More Praying, More Learning … Really?”

 I often debate with myself (and others) about the place of education in this country.
-I include myself on both sides of this debate because I see myself as being inconsistent.
-Here are a few of the things I have expressed in the past on this subject:
+I include myself on both sides of this debate because I see myself as being horribly inconsistent, if not terminally conflicted.
+Here are a few of the more confusing things I have expressed in the past on this subject:

 Continue reading “Indoctrination 101”